SimplyVC/panic/README.md

 docker-compose --version
 ```

-These should give you the current versions of the softwares that have been installed.
+These should give you the current versions of the software that have been installed.

 #### Configuration Setup